scientific-python/MeeseeksDev/README.md

 1. Enjoy

-Beta Phase: During Beta phase repository/users need to be vetted/allowlisted open an issue if you wish to participate.

 You might also want to tell your CI-integration (like travis-ci) **not** to test the **push** __and__ **the merge**.
 To do so use: